What Israel Can Do For You and What You Can Do For Israel

 Like everything in life, the mystique of Israel can only be understood by getting to its soul-root.

 When you want to understand the true nature of a phenomenon you must always travel beneath the surface into the underlying causes.
 To understand existence we must study its complete structure in full context.
 Doctors and scientists explore the physiological causes for any given experience.
 Not just the symptoms, but also the biological, anatomical, chemical and other variables that shape life.
 Physics digs further into the molecular and cellular structures, until we reach the sub-atomic level.
-As of today, we have yet to discover deeper dimensions.
+As of today, we have yet to discover fundamentally deeper dimensions (despite the recent purported discovery of Higgs Boson).

 Mysticism – which is a better name than metaphysics – goes further by exploring the spiritual structure that lies within it all: The soul inside the “body” of the phenomenon.